itstmb/nli-project/README.md

 > OPTIMIZE - Parts of the code that we think could be optimized somehow (space/time).

-> DEBUG - Parts of the code that are used in the debugging process.
+> DEBUG - Parts of the code that we use in the debugging process.

 > TEST - Parts of the code that still require some testing to make sure they do what we want them to.

-> READY - This indicates that what is written after the tag should be working and ready to work with (helps with algorithm readability).
+> READY - This indicates that what is mentioned after the tag should be working and ready to work with (helps with algorithm readability).

-> MOTIVATION - Something that is yet to be implemented.
+> MOTIVATION - Something we intend to implement in the future.

 --------------------------------------------------------------------------------